TheMasterCado/ParkitectMoreRealism/README.md

 # ParkitectMoreRealism

-MoreRealism mod for Parkitect.
+More Realism mod for Parkitect.
 Add options for a day/night cycle, closing the park for half of the night, closing shops and attractions for half of the night.

 [![GitHub release](https://img.shields.io/github/release/TheMasterCado/ParkitectMoreRealism.svg)](https://github.com/TheMasterCado/ParkitectMoreRealism/releases/latest)